KeshavSanthanam/keshavsanthanam.github.io/aboutme.md

 ---

-I was a Computing Scholars Honors student at UT Dallas studying computer science and graduated in May 2024.
+I currently work as a software engineer for Lockheed Martin, and I was previously a Computing Scholars Honors student at UT Dallas until I graduated in May 2024.
 While there, I was a research assistant in the AI Safety Laboratory at UT Dallas working on LLM uncertainty estimation and bias detection.

 ## Some Of My Favorite Courses at UTD!
 - Machine Learning